Mahmoud-KM/SDN-based-DDoS-Detection-and-Mitigation/README.md

 3- multihost_topology.py : Network Topology runned in Mininet simulation environment (4 bots and 4 servers)

-This is the second version of my work, implemented under Exponentially Weighted Moving Average (EWMA) and K factor dynamic The first version will be uploaded later: which uses adaptive threshold with static values (k & mean) Actual work consist of using Entropy detection method in combination EWMA as : threshold > emwa_k.dynamic and threshold > Entropy.
+This is the second version of my work, implemented under Exponentially Weighted Moving Average (EWMA) and K factor dynamic.
+The first version will be uploaded later: which uses adaptive threshold with static values (k & mean).
+Actual work consist of using Entropy detection method in combination EWMA as : threshold > emwa_k.dynamic and threshold > Entropy.
+Both conditions must be true.
 This approach conscist of another later of detection, then mitigate.
 Once this done with a comprehensive approach, I am planning to implement a machine learning approach on top of the above to put another layer of detection, then mitigate.